McGarry-A/job-hack-2-frontend/README.md

 > Sign In With Google
 > Append state object to global state DONE
 > Find a better image for the sign in component DONE
-> Remember me box, if they check it their user comp should be saved to local storage
+> Remember me box, if they check it their user comp should be saved to local storage DONE

 App:
 > Need global state to handle the user obj DONE
 > There should be some sort of indication of the current user who is logged in DONE
 > They should be able to log-out DONE
-> Users should have a job-list
+> Users should have a job-list DONE
 > They should be able to edit their information
 > Error and Success notifications
 > ALL BASIC CRUD FUNCTIONS DONE YET?
     > LOGIN DONE
-    > SIGN IN
+    > SIGN IN DONE
-    > UPDATE ACCOUNT
-    > DELETE ACCOUNT
+    > DELETE ACCOUNT DONE
     > LOGOUT DONE

 Animations: